aimmemotion/EmoVIT/README.md

 ## Train emoVIT
 - Prepare weight
   You can obtain the weights for Vicuna from the page https://github.com/lm-sys/FastChat/blob/main/docs/vicuna_weights_version.md , we are using version 1.1.
+  Place the downloaded file into LAVIS/lavis/weight/vicuna-7b-2/

 - Run
     - training
     python train.py --cfg-path FT.yaml